stefanGaina/Heap-of-Battle/CONTRIBUTING.md

 Thank you for your interest in contributing to Heap of Battle!
 This is an open-source project with educational goals, suitable for any level of experience.
 The following guide has been tested on GNU/Linux x86_64 with g++15.0.0 and MacOS with g++14.2.0.
-Currently it supports POSIX platforms (feel free to change this if you are not on a such platform) with a C++ compiler that supports C++23 standard.
+Currently it supports POSIX platforms (feel free to change this if you are not on a such platform).

 ### How to submit changes